acbass49/Election2024/README.md

 4. Save the daily outputs in this repository
 5. Later in the day, my website loads these outputs (also via github actions) and generates three figures displayed on my quarto website.

-I wrote up a description of my modeling methodology here.
+If you are looking for technical description of the methodology, that is here.

-Feel free to clone my work or reach out if there are questions.
+Feel free to clone my work or use in any way.